-Principle 12: Audit Committee ("AC")
+Principle 12: Audit Committee

-The AC comprises three Independent Directors, with Mr Koji Miura as Chairman, and Mr Michael Yap Kiam Siew and Mr Chan Ching Chuen as members.
+The AC comprises three independent Non-Executive Directors, with Mr Koji Miura as Chairman, and Mr Michael Yap Kiam Siew and Mr Chan Ching Chuen as members.
 The Board is of the view that the AC members are appropriately qualified, having the necessary recent and relevant accounting and/or related financial management expertise or experience as the Board interprets such qualifications to discharge their responsibilities.
-None of the members of the AC was a former partner or director of the external auditors, PricewaterhouseCoopers LLP.
+None of the members of the AC was a former partner or director of the External Auditors, PricewaterhouseCoopers LLP.